corrode/corrode.github.io/content/blog/rust-learning-resources-2025/index.md

 You'll learn how to build your own shell, HTTP server, Redis, Kafka, Git, SQLite, or DNS server from scratch.

-Most people work on the projects on evenings and weekends, and it takes a few days or weeks to complete a project, but the sense of accomplishment when you finish is incredible: you'll complete a project that teaches you both Rust and the inner workings of systems you use daily.
+Most people work on the projects on evenings and weekends, and it takes a few days or weeks to complete a challenge, but the sense of accomplishment when you finish is incredible: you'll complete a project that teaches you both Rust and the inner workings of systems you use daily.

+If you got curious, the video above is my full walkthrough of the "Build your own HTTP server" challenge.

 {% info(title="Try CodeCrafters For Free", icon="crab") %}